JKorf/Binance.Net/README.md

 Binance.Net will by default log warning and error messages.
 To change the verbosity `BinanceClient.SetVerbosity` can be called.

 ## Release notes
+* Version 1.1.0 - 20 okt 2017
+	* Updated withdrawal/deposit functionality according to API changes
+	* Cleaned up BinanceClient a bit

-10 okt 2017 - Version 1.09
+* Version 1.0.9 - 19 okt 2017
 	* Added withdrawal/deposit functionality